Education MA, Adult Learning in Informal and Formal Contexts II, 7.5 credits

 Author/Editor: Czarniawska, B

-Title: A theory of Organizing
+Title: A Theory of Organizing (e-book)

 Edition: Latest